Structure of the mean-field yrast spectrum of a two-component Bose gas in a ring: role of interaction asymmetry: Numerical method

 where

 Using Eq.~(\ref{agmcon}) and Eq.~(\ref{pheq_sola}), we find that the angular momentum per particle can be written as

 where

 is the angular momentum per particle of each species.
-Substituting Eq.~(\ref{Ws}) in Eq.~(\ref{agconsab}) we finally arrive at
+Substituting Eq.~(\ref{Ws}) in Eq.~(\ref{agms}) and using Eq.~(\ref{agconsab}) we finally arrive at

 We have thus expressed $\Omega$ in terms of $l$, as well as the modulus and the phase winding numbers of the condensate wave functions.
-In the imaginary time propagation of Eq.~(\ref{gpe0}) at a specific $l$, the wave functions obtained after each iteration are used to evaluate $\Omega$ through the above expression, and the resulting $\Omega$ is then fed back into the next iteration.
-This leads to a very efficient algorithm for solving the coupled GP equations.
-As a benchmark, our numerical solutions for the SU(2)-symmetric case accurately reproduce the yrast spectrum obtained from the analytic soliton solutions, as well as the critical curves and phase diagram shown in Fig.~\ref{ccsu2}.
+In the imaginary time propagation of Eq.~(\ref{gpe0}) at a specific $l$, the wave functions obtained after each iteration are used to extract the parameters $I_s$ and the phase winding numbers $J_s$; these are used in Eq.~(\ref{Omegaequ}) to evaluate $\Omega$, and the resulting $\Omega$ is then fed back into the next iteration.
+Such a procedure leads to a very efficient algorithm for solving the coupled GP equations.
+As a benchmark, our numerical solutions for the SU(2)-symmetric case accurately reproduce the yrast spectrum obtained from the analytic soliton solutions in Fig.~\ref{yrastsu2}, as well as the critical curves and phase diagram in Fig.~\ref{ccsu2}.

 In Fig.~\ref{yrastkm}, we present examples of the internal yrast spectrum calculated for several values of $x_B$ at $\kappa = -0.1$ and $\gamma = 20$.
 We observe that the spectrum exhibits no derivative discontinuity for $x_B = 0.1$, a single discontinuity at $l = 0.05$ for $x_B = 0.05$, and two discontinuities at $l = 0.02$ and $l = 0.04$ for $x_B = 0.02$.
 Similar results for $\kappa = 1$ and $\gamma = 20$ are shown in Fig.~\ref{yrastkp}, where the spectrum exhibits one derivative discontinuity at $l = 0.4$ for $x_B = 0.4$, two discontinuities at $l = 0.2$ and $l = 0.4$ for $x_B = 0.2$, and three discontinuities at $l = 0.15$, $0.3$, and $0.45$ for $x_B = 0.15$.
 At all of these discontinuities, located at $l = k x_B$, the condensate wave functions correspond to the plane-wave states $(\phi_0,\phi_k)$.
 All of these features of the yrast spectrum will become transparent once the critical conditions for the emergence of plane-wave yrast states, discussed below, are established.
+Lastly, we observe in Fig.~\ref{yrastkp} that the slope of the spectra at $l = 0.5$ is finite, in contrast to the vanishing slope for systems with $\kappa \le 0$.
+In light of the inversion symmetry, this implies that the derivative at this angular momentum is discontinuous.
+In the following we will examine the underlying origin of this phenomenon and assess whether it is a general feature of asymmetric systems with $\kappa > 0$.